As a Productivity Coach, business owners, and entrepreneurs come to me for tips on how to stop procrastinating.

 This can be rectified by a simple mindset shift, that can help you stop procrastinating.

-Measure progress backwards
+Measure progress backwards to feel confident

 Start measuring your progress from the present day back to where you started from rather than measuring forward.